 - Gets slower after installing plugins

 2. RJ TextEd

 You can also benefit from some advanced features like multi-select and edit, smart sorting, and document map.
-If you work with a CSS IDE such as RJ TextEd, you will get the following additional features: advanced color hint, highlighting of colors, and convenient code explorer.
+If you work with a CSS IDE such as RJ TextEd, you will get the following additional features: advanced colour hint, highlighting of colours, and convenient code explorer.

 - Free to use

 - Lacks advanced functionality